The best PS4 and Xbox One games

 - Sony's exclusives have tended to be third-person games, while Microsoft has seen a number of high-profile racing exclusives.

 Both the PS4 and Xbox One now have substantial games libraries.
-The PS4 has just over 1,600 titles, of which over 500 are exclusives or console exclusives, while the Xbox One has about 1,300 games, of which 150 are exclusives or console exclusives.
+The PS4 has just over 2,000, of which over 299 are PS4 exclusives, while the Xbox One has about nearly 2,000 games – with less half the number of exclusives the PS4 has.

 The Halo and Gears of War series stand above all others on Xbox One if you're into shooter games, and Cuphead features some fantastic, colorful boss battle action.
 Halo: The Master Chief Collection lets us relive all the old classics, although the experience was somewhat spoiled by a number of technical problems that have never been fully solved.

-But, it’s with its exclusive racing games that the Xbox One really excels, with Forza Motorsport 7 and Forza Horizon 3 being excellent entries in the series.
+But, it’s with its exclusive racing games that the Xbox One really excels, with the Forza Motorsport and Horizon titles being excellent entries in the series.

-One Xbox One game on the horizon that we're excited to play is Sea of Thieves, which is sure to be one of the best games on the Xbox One.
+One Xbox One game on the horizon that we're excited to play is Halo Infinite, which is sure to be one of the best games on the Xbox One.

-The quality and quantity of Sony's exclusives have really impressed us this generation.
-We awarded Uncharted 4 a 'Play it Now' rating, the highest on the TechRadar scoring system.
-More recently, the thought provoking The Last Guardian and the gorgeous Horizon: Zero Dawn also impressed.
+Either way, the quality and quantity of Sony's exclusives have really impressed us this generation.
+We awarded Uncharted 4 a 'Play it Now' rating, the highest on the previous TechRadar scoring system.
+More recently, the thought provoking The Last Guardian and the gorgeous Horizon Zero Dawn also impressed.

-Finally, remakes of The Last of Us and Crash Bandicoot N Sane Trilogy round out what is a very impressive series of PS4 exclusives but, trust us, there are plenty more where those came from.
+Finally, remasters of The Last of Us and Shadow of the Colossus round out what is a very impressive series of PS4 exclusives – but, trust us, there are plenty more where those came from.

 Indie games on PS4 and Xbox One